techmad220/hackerexperience-rust/README.md

 ## 🙏 Acknowledgments

-- Original HackerExperience team for the concept
+- Original HackerExperience team for the game concept inspiration
 - Rust community for excellent libraries
 - Security researchers who helped test
 - All contributors and beta testers